RMCox/Portfolio/README.md

 # Rory Cox: Data Science Portfolio

 ## Project 1: Anomaly Detection
 Built a Streamlit dashboard for Anomaly Detection in DNS logs.
-Identified 2 kinds of anomaly:
-  * Time intervals with anomalous values for key features.
-  * Items which exhibit symptoms of DNS exploits
+Identified 2 kinds of anomaly; Time intervals with anomalous values for key features and Items which exhibit symptoms of DNS exploits

 * Implemented Autoencoders for outlier detection (and Median Absolute Deviation for static features).
 * Assessed the strengths and weaknesses of various outlier detection methods, such as robustness.